UKCloud/documentation/articles/enablement/enbl-sco-smart-hands.md

 UKCloud offers a Smart Hands service, available for customers using our Cloud Enablement service.
 This service can be used for a number of different requirements such as a physical 'push-button' task, replacing hardware and checking equipment statuses.

+This service is subject to the availability of UKCloud engineers to perform the work.
+UKCloud reserves the right to turn down or reschedule requests where the request conflicts with other planned or emergency work or is outside the scope of the Smart Hands service.
+We will communicate with you if this happens.

 ## Inclusions

 The following are examples of the core tasks that Smart Hands can be requested for: